amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Some forms (for example, `edu`) are in use only in some regional dialects, while others (for example, `etu`, `ettu`) are not at all found amongst the pronominal forms in Kannada.

-Some closely related forms to the above mentioned pronominal forms also notable here.
+Some closely related forms to the above mentioned pronominal forms are also notable here.
 For example, `aṁta`, [`atta`](https://kn.wiktionary.org/wiki/ಅತ್ತ), `anitu`.
 Their corresponding proximal `iṁta`, [`itta`](https://kn.wiktionary.org/wiki/ಇತ್ತ_ಕಡೆಗೆ), `initu` and interrogative `eṁta`, [`etta`](ttps://kn.wiktionary.org/wiki/ಎತ್ತ), `enitu` also exist.
 Of these too, some forms (for example, `eṁta`) are in use only in some regional dialects.

-For the sake of argument, let us first keep the semantic differences aside and analyse only the similarities in processes of derivation.
+For the sake of argument, let us first keep the semantic differences aside and analyse only the similarities in the processes of derivation.
 The similarities in the processes of derivation of `atu`/`itu`/`etu`, `aṁtu`/`iṁtu`/`eṁtu`, `attu`/`ittu`/`ettu`, `adu`/`idu`/`edu`, `aṁdu`/`iṁdu`/`eṁdu` are already shown above and the processes that derive the forms `aṁta`/`iṁta`/`eṁta`, `atta`/`itta`/`etta`, `anitu`/`initu`/`enitu` are not hard to see.